limbaniharsh/limbaniharsh/README.md

 👋 Hi, I'm Harsh!
-I'm a Software Engineer with experience at Accenture, Alliance Inspection Management, and UConn, focusing on Full Stack development, distributed systems, and GenAI applications.
+I'm a Software Engineer with experience in Full Stack development, distributed systems, and GenAI applications.
 - ⚙️ Skilled in Java, Go, Python, React, and cloud platforms (AWS, Azure, GCP)
 - 🧠 Open-source contributor
 - 🚀 Passionate about building scalable systems and applying ML/AI to real-world problems